 Your credit report contains details about your credit accounts with various creditors.
-Other businesses may view your credit report to decide whether to loan money to you, what rate to charge for insurance and other products, or even whether to hire you or give you a raise.
+Other businesses may view your credit report when you make an application to decide whether to loan money to you, what rate to charge for insurance and other products, or even whether to hire you or give you a raise.

 How Credit Bureau Disputes Work

-Disputing errors directly with the information supplier could help the result of your dispute.
+Disputing errors directly with the information supplier could you resolve your credit report errors.
 When a credit bureau receives a dispute, they often reduce your dispute to a numeric code and send that code to the business that supplied the information you’re disputing.
 The simple code may not be enough to completely explain your dispute and it could come back as verified, even when you’ve sent proof that supports your dispute.

 What to Include in a Dispute

-When you dispute the error in writing, your dispute letter should identify exactly what you’re disputing and state why you’re disputing it.
-If you have any proof that supports your dispute, also include copies, not the originals, with your dispute.
-Make sure you get the address the business uses for correspondence – it’s not always the same as your payment address.
+When you dispute a credit report error in writing, your dispute letter should identify exactly what you’re disputing and state the reason for your dispute.
+If you have any proof that supports your dispute, you should also include copies, not the originals, with your dispute.
+Make sure you get the address the business uses for correspondence—it’s not always the same as your payment address.
 Send your letter via certified mail with return receipt requested to have a proof of mailing and receipt.

 Once the business receives your dispute, they’re required to investigate what you’ve disputed.
-They have the same amount of time to investigate and respond to your dispute as a credit bureau – 30 days from the date they receive your dispute.
-They may take up to 45 days to do the investigation if you send more information after the initial dispute letter.
+They have the same amount of time to investigate and respond to your dispute as a credit bureau—30 days from the date they receive your dispute.
+They may take up to 45 days to do the investigation if you send additional information after the initial dispute letter.